JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.1/Notes.md

 `011101 011`

-for a positive number the mantissa will always start with 01, and for a negative 10
+for a positive number the mantissa **always starts with 01, and for a negative 10**.
+All leading 0s or 1s should be removed

-Normalising binary floating points happens by moving the mantissa left or right and then changing the exponent acordingly
+Normalising binary floating points happens by moving the mantissa left or right and then changing the exponent acordingly.
+Moving decimal 3 **left increases** exponent by 3. moving decimal 3 **right decreases** exponent by 3.

 ## Workings from Positive Binary and Hexadecimal Integers - Workbook.docx
 *page 12*